 Cook the chicken

-- Heat the oil in a skillet, then arrange the butterflied chicken breasts in single layer.
+- Over medium heat, add the oil in a large skillet, then arrange the butterflied chicken breasts in single layer.

 - Cook until browned on both sides and the juices run clear.

 - Remove the chicken and place on a plate for later.

 Saute the mushrooms